This is the multi-page printable view of this section. Click here to print.

 StatusConditions

-(Appears on: ClusterStatus, NodeStatus, PluginPresetStatus, PluginStatus, TeamMembershipStatus, TeamRoleBindingStatus)
+(Appears on: ClusterKubeconfigStatus, ClusterStatus, NodeStatus, OrganizationStatus, PluginPresetStatus, PluginStatus, TeamMembershipStatus, TeamRoleBindingStatus, TeamStatus)

 A StatusConditions contains a list of conditions.
 Only one condition of a given type may exist in the list.